Non-statutory water undertakings

 5.3 Statutory Water Companies are licensed and regulated by Ofwat.
 They will be responsible for a determined geographic area, and for the supply of water to the majority of buildings within its designated area.
 A statutory water company is obliged by law to supply water to any domestic customer within their designated area who requests such a supply.
 The Ofwat regulated statutory water companies are designated persons for the purposes of the Central List Regulations and will have Central List assessments.
 Further details concerning the Central List may be obtained from Rating Manual: section 2 part 2.

-5.4 Statutory Licensed Water Suppliers (licensed by Ofwat) who operate within a water company’s area are not private supplies under the 2009 act as they are licensed by Ofwat under the Water Act 2014.
-When identified their treatment and or distribution networks will require Local List entries as they are not named persons in the Central List Regulations.
-All queries regarding this relatively new class of properties which are distinct from both statutory water undertakers and private water suppliers should be referred to NVU Utilities, Telecoms and Transport Team
+5.4 Statutory Licensed Water Suppliers (licensed by Ofwat) who operate within a water company’s area are not private supplies as they are licensed by Ofwat and included in the Ofwat Register of Licensees under Section 195 of the Water Industry Act 1991.
+These are different from the Non-Statutory water undertakings which are the focus of this section of the Rating Manual.
+Nevertheless, when identified their treatment and or distribution networks will require Local List entries as they are not named persons in the Central List Regulations.
+All queries regarding this relatively new class of properties which are distinct from both statutory water undertakers and private water suppliers should be referred to NVU Utilities, Telecoms and Transport Team.

-5.6 Under the Private Water Supply Regulations 2009 there are broadly three types of private supply
+5.6 Under the Private Water Supply Regulations there are broadly three types of private supply:

 2) Regulated supplies